peremartra/llama-glu-expansion-pruning/results/readme.md

 - Indicates that **compositional reasoning capabilities can be enhanced** through targeted pruning
 - Complements the IFEval findings on structured task execution

-### 3. 📊 Truthfulness Shows Progressive Improvement
+### 3. 📊 Truthfulness Shows Apparent Improvement (With Caveats)
-- **TruthfulQA-MC2 consistently improves** with increased pruning, from +6.7% at 10% to +23.6% at 60%
-- **TruthfulQA-MC1 also improves** across all levels (+1.6% to +6.3%)
-- Validates the **knowledge-in-weights hypothesis**: removing neurons eliminates memorized incorrect facts
-- Even at aggressive 60% pruning, both truthfulness metrics continue to improve
+- **TruthfulQA-MC2** improves progressively: +6.7% (10%) → +23.6% (60%)
+- **TruthfulQA-MC1** shows modest gains: +1.6% to +6.3%
+- **Critical context**: Baseline is near-random (23.38% vs ~25% chance).
+At 60% pruning, multiple benchmarks collapse to chance level (ARC-C: 23.98%, MMLU: 25.54%, WinoGrande: 48.70%)
+- **Most likely mechanism**: Pruning flattens probability distributions, reducing the model's confidence in popular misconceptions that are over-represented in training data.
+This is bias reduction, not genuine knowledge improvement (note MMLU degrades -17.9% at 60%)
+- **Practical benefit**: Pruning does reduce confident misinformation, but interpret cautiously at high pruning levels

 ### 4. 💥 Trade-offs: Knowledge vs Processing Capabilities
 **What degrades:**